lazyatom/interblah.net/soups/wiki/how-minitest-works.snip.markdown

 Back up one level further in the `_run_anything` method, those numbers are summed to return the total number of tests and the total number of assertions, across the whole run of test suites.
 Finally, these numbers are printed out, and then any failures that were gathered by the calls to `runner.record` when each test was running.

-When the `_run` method itself finally finishes, taking us back into the `at_exit` block we started in, it returns the number of errors + failures that were counted.
-This value doesn't seem to be used, and disappears into the quantum foam of energy and information to which we all, ultimately return.
+When the `_run` method itself finally finishes, taking us back into the `at_exit` block we started in, it returns the number of errors plus failures that were counted.
+This value doesn't seem to be used, and disappears into the quantum foam of energy and information to which we all, ultimately, return.

 -----